 Night Gods and Goddesses are called “night deities.”
 Night deities are commonly found in polytheistic religions.
 Polytheism is the belief in more than one God contradicting monotheism which is the belief in only one God.

-Sometimes these Gods and Goddess are also more highly respected or worshiped as they possess more power or are the original creators.
+Sometimes these Gods and Goddesses are more highly respected or worshiped as they are believed to possess more power or to be the original creators.

 Night Gods and Goddesses

 NIght Gods and Goddesses can be classified in most polytheistic religions as ‘night deities’.
 Here we will discuss the three Greek night Gods and Goddesses; Goddess Nyx, God Erebus, and Hypnos.

 Nyx, the Greek Goddess of the night, is shown as a shadowy figure that stood at the beginning of creation.
 She mothered the deity of sleep (Hypnos) and the deity of death (Thanatos) with Erebus the God of darkness.